 Not particularly a Christmas event, but very holiday-ish with an elaborate photo booth set up which produces perfect for holiday card photos.
 Tons of games for kids (jousting ziplines, ladder climbs, skee ball and more), tons of food, snacks and holiday treats (oranges with candy cane straws anyone?) and crafting stations.
 The Elves Faire at the Waldorf School is mainly a fundraiser for the school, but is open to the public.
 If you haven’t been up there, go and check it out!
 Free admission, but take plenty of cash to buy tickets to for games, food, craft projects and more.
 Nov 18th from 10-4pm.

 Voices of Christmas Carolers

 Aching to hear some Christmas tunes?
-Head to the Glendale Galleria Nov 22, 2016 to get your holiday season started with the Voices of Christmas Carolers.
+Find yourself a date with the Voices of Christmas Carolers.
 These beautiful carolers can also be heard throughout the holiday season at the Tam O’Shanter in Los Feliz.
 Give them a call to find out when they will be singing this year.